Just because you are a startup doesn’t mean things need to be haphazard.

 You may not have all the right metrics in place in the beginning, and your team will take some time to get used to the process.
 However, once you’ve been through a few cycles, you will get a better feel for things.

 For example, it is common for people to underestimate the time it takes to perform tasks, and they can easily overestimate the public’s reaction to or approval of new features.
-Once you’ve seen how well a set of measures aligns with business goals such as profits, client signups, churn, or otherwise, you can hone in on those metrics, formalize them into your grading scheme, and discard the others.
+Once you’ve seen how well a set of measures aligns with business goals such as profits, client signups, What is churn?
+Churn refers to a customer cancelling their subscription to your products or services.
+It is a common metric among especially SaaS(service as a subscription) businesses.
+Churn exists…, or otherwise, you can hone in on those metrics, formalize them into your grading scheme, and discard the others.

 Finally, a few points to keep in mind when designing or implementing your OKR strategy.